Wanting to \”live tiny?\” Here\’s what you need to know

 Is going tiny in the cards for you??

 Looking for a beautiful and unconventional diverse picture book for kids?
-Check out the upcoming, Sissy Goes Tiny!
+Check out Sissy Goes Tiny!

 In Sissy Goes Tiny, eight-year-old Sissy and her parents make the bold choice to downsize their life and embark on a journey of living tiny and doing more with less.
 At first, Sissy struggles to get used to the idea of living in a tiny house on wheels and traveling around the U.S, but as she and her mommy and daddy learn about downsizing, repurposing, and how “stuff is just stuff,” she soon understands that a life of “living tiny” will be filled with the big adventures and learning.

-This gorgeous diverse picture book is available in hardcover on the Ap website, on IndieBound, and Amazon.
+This gorgeous, diverse picture book is available in hardcover on the AP website and on Amazon.

 This book is also available in Kindle ebook form.